Has Angela Merkel lived up to her 'climate chancellor' aspirations? | DW | 23.07.2021

 Tobias Austrup of Greenpeace Germany, for his part, calls Merkel's domestic record "disappointing."

-While Germany did manage to meet its 2020 target emissions targetsfor emissions reduction, this was only due to the slowdown in industry and transport that resulted from the COVID-19 pandemic, says Austrup.
+While Germany did manage to meet its 2020 target emissions targets for emissions reduction, this was due solely to the slowdown in industry and transport that resulted from the COVID-19 pandemic, says Austrup.
 "There is no way at all that we would have hit the target otherwise."

-Meanwhile, the German Parliament passed legislation last year to phase out coal by 2038, which is a belated and inadequate step for Tobias Austrup: "The countries around us are all leaving coal faster than we are."
+Meanwhile, the German Parliament passed legislation last year to phase out coal by 2038, which, for Tobias Austrup, is a belated and inadequate step: "The countries around us are all leaving coal faster than we are."
 And Daniela Jacob points out, "Building renewable energy capacity has been far too sluggish."

 This was a huge change.
 Up to that point, quitting nuclear had been a flagship policy of the Green Party — which rose in the polls following Fukushima —but was new territory for Merkel's CDU.
 Germany is now set to phase out nuclear completely by next year.